AliSoftware/alisoftware.github.io/_posts/2015-11-07-mixins-over-inheritance.md

 }

 class IronMan: Flyer {
-  // be we can also give a specific implementation if needs be func fly() {
+  // but we can also give a specific implementation if needs be func fly() {
     thrusters.start()
   }